Semi-Supervised Ordinal Regression Based on Empirical Risk Minimization: Conclusions

 \section{Conclusions}

 We presented a novel framework to incorporate unlabeled data in ordinal regression based on empirical risk minimization.
 We proposed an unbiased risk estimator that is applicable to all well-known task losses, such as the absolute loss, squared loss, and zero-one loss.
-Also, we elucidated the property of the proposed unbiased risk estimator through the analysis of the estimation error bound to guarantee that the proposed risk estimator is consistent.
+We also elucidated the property of the proposed unbiased risk estimator through the analysis of the estimation error bound to guarantee that the proposed risk estimator is consistent.
 Experimental results showed that our proposed framework could effectively make use of unlabeled data, resulting in better scores compared to the standard supervised learning method in three task losses in terms of the mean absolute error, mean zero-one error, and mean squared error.
-In the future work, we plan to extend our framework so that it is applicable to large class settings and analyze the property of the proposed unbiased risk estimator for deep neural networks.
+In the future work, we plan to consider a new regularization technique for the unbiased risk estimator approach in the context of semi-supervised learning so that the method can much more utilize the information of unlabeled data.